 If you introduce lettuce to a parrot’s diet, consider Butterhead and Batavia varieties alongside Romaine.
 You may find that a parrot enjoys Celtuce lettuce, but it contains more sodium.

-Parrots that enjoy eating lettuce will benefit from calcium, fiber, and Vitamins A, C, and K. Lettuce is also hydrating, and most parrots enjoy tearing the leaves apart for enrichment.
+Parrots that enjoy eating lettuce will benefit from calcium, fiber, and vitamins A, C, and K. Lettuce is also hydrating, and most parrots enjoy tearing the leaves apart for fun.

-The side effects of overconsumption are stomach upsets, gassiness, watery stools, and digestive distress.
+The side effects of overconsumption are stomach upsets, gassiness, and watery stools.

 The Latin name for lettuce, Lactuca sativa, translates as “salad bowl.”
 This is what lettuce, a leaf vegetable hailing from the family Asteraceae, is most commonly used for – creating healthy, low-calorie salads.

-Sturkie’s Avian Physiology confirms that parrots and other birds select foods based on taste.
+Sturkie’s Avian Physiology stated that parrots and other birds select foods based on taste.
 So, lettuce may be considered bland compared to other vegetables.

-Lettuce, especially those with dark leaves, has various health benefits for parrots.
-This leafy green is virtually calorie-neutral, and many types contain fiber, ensuring that the parrot enjoys a hearty meal.
+Lettuce, especially those with dark leaves, has various health benefits.
+This leafy green is virtually calorie-neutral, and many varieties contain fiber, ensuring that the parrot enjoys a hearty meal.

-Many types of lettuce contain Vitamin A (retinol), which is essential for a parrot’s ocular health, respiratory system, immune function, physical growth, and skin.
+Many types of lettuce contain vitamin A (retinol).
+This is essential for a parrot’s ocular health, respiratory system, immune function, physical growth, and skin.

-According to Seminars in Avian and Exotic Pet Medicine, a vitamin A deficiency (hypovitaminosis A) is common in captive parrots, especially birds exclusively fed a seed-based diet.
+According to Seminars in Avian and Exotic Pet Medicine, a vitamin A deficiency (hypovitaminosis A) is common in captive parrots, especially birds fed seed-based diets.

-Lettuce also contains Vitamin C, which bolsters the immunity of your parrot, especially in lettuce with dark leaves, which also contains antioxidants.
+Lettuce also contains vitamin C, which bolsters immunity.
+This is especially true of lettuce with dark leaves, which also contain antioxidants.
 However, parrots’ bodies can synthesize ascorbic acid in the liver.

-Vitamin K, which promotes the healthy growth of bones, aids blood clotting (coagulation), and improves the quality of eggs in breeding females, is also found in many forms of lettuce.
+Vitamin K, which promotes the healthy growth of bones, aids blood clotting (coagulation), and improves the quality of eggs in breeding females, is also found in many varieties of lettuce.

 Most lettuce leaves are 97% water, which can keep a parrot hydrated in the summer.
-This can be beneficial if a bird isn’t drinking because parrots can only survive for 24-72 hours without water.
+This is beneficial if a bird isn’t drinking because parrots can only survive 24-72 hours without water.

-While lettuce is healthy food for humans, there are side effects of overconsumption.
+While lettuce is a healthy food for humans, there are side effects of overconsumption.

 The leaves may contain traces of pesticides and other contaminants.
-So, lettuce must be washed thoroughly in cold water, even if it’s organic.
+So, even if it’s organic, lettuce must be washed thoroughly under cold water.

 The hydrating qualities of lettuce can also be a concern, especially in light-leaved lettuces.
 Too much water can lead to polyuria and watery stools.

-All foods should be fed to parrots in moderation, as parrots need a varied diet to thrive in captivity.
+All foods should be fed to parrots in moderation because parrots need a diverse diet to thrive.

-All grocery stores sell different types of lettuce, but not all are equal nutritionally.
+All grocery stores sell different varieties of lettuce, but not all are equal nutritionally.
 Lettuce with dark leaves has more nutritional benefits than light-leaved lettuce.

-Here are the most common and popular types of lettuce in terms of nutritional benefit:
+Here are the most popular types of lettuce in terms of nutritional benefit:

 Romaine Lettuce